-Cockle Bay Rd–Pah–Churchill–Shelly Beach intersection improvements
+Cockle Bay Rd–Pah–Churchill Rd–Shelly Beach intersection improvements

 About the project